pjrclarke/electricedenPP1/README.md

   - No errors or issues were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

 ![CSS Validation](Readme_Img/readme_css_validation.png)

+## Known Bugs ##

+### Resolved ###
+- Issues with positioning main central imaging, headers and video.
+All resolved with help from the tutors at Code institute with further explanation on display:fixed terms and requirements.
+- Footer positioning - There was an issue with the footer being overtaken.
+Resulted in using the display:fixed once again.

+### Unresolved ###
+- There are no known unresolved bugs.

+## Testing User Stories ##

+- As a User I want to be able to navigate through the site smoothly.
+    - The navigation menu is available on each page, allowing easy access to each page.
+    - It highlights to clearly distinguish which page the user is on.

+- As a User I want to be able to contact Electric Eden with ease.
+    - A full contact page has been created with the ability to enter the relevant informaiton to contact the band.
+    - This goes direct to a googlesheet so the band can review weekly.

+- As a User I want to know how to download Electric Edens music.
+    - On the main page you're greeted with the extremely well know music icons (Apple and Spotify).
+    - Once these are clicked, it takes the user direct to the appropriate music pages.

+- As a User I want to be able to see where the band are playing next and find out more information about that gig.
+    - There is a whole page dedicated for users to see the bands next gig.

+- As a User I want to be able to easily connect to Electric Edens social media platforms.
+    - The footer, which is fixed to each page, gives clear indication on how to see the bands social platforms.

+- As a User I want to be able to see media on the band and where I can see more.
+    - The media page gives clear indication on how to check out the bands YouTube channel.

 [Back to top](<#content>)
 <hr>